chapati/beam-wiki/Home.md

 Updated documentation is located here: https://beam-docs.readthedocs.io/en/latest/

-# Welcome to Beam Testnet 3
+# Beam is currently in Testnet 4

 In case you encounter any problem, please open a GitHub ticket at https://github.com/BeamMW/beam/issues or email us at testnet@beam.mw